ebonnal/streamable/README.md

 # Let's say we have a bucket
 bucket: storage.Bucket = ...
 # and an Iterator of object paths
-tweet_object_paths: Iterator[str] = ...
+object_paths: Iterator[str] = ...

-# Each file contains a tweet and we want to POST their hashtags to an API
+# Each file contains a message sent on a social network and we want to POST their hashtags to an API
 (
-    # instanciate a Pipe with object paths iterator as data source
+    # instanciate a Pipe with object paths as data source
-    Pipe(tweet_object_paths)
+    Pipe(object_paths)
     .log(what="object paths")
     # get the blob corresponding to this object path in the given bucket
     .map(bucket.get_blob)